paul-ollis/vim-vpe/docs/api/api.vpe.rst

     # Now use 'vim' as an extended version of the *vim* module.
     # ...

-This is compatible for versions of Vim from 8.0.
+This is compatible with versions of Vim from 8.0.
 It also needs Python 3.6 or newer.

 The VPE module uses certain global Vim variables for its own internal purposes.